 Growing Up in the Arts is designed to instill cultural and academic confidence and a lifetime appreciation for the arts in area at-risk youth.
 The program is structured to give students a balance between hands-on exposure to several disciplines within each art form and the opportunity to experience live performances, art galleries and concerts.

 Each week's curriculum is also designed around a focus of literacy through art.
-The teaching artists are asked to come up with interdisciplinary lessons and exercises that engage the students in reading, writing and verbal discussions.
+The teaching artists integrate interdisciplinary subjects including literature, constructive critiques, and exercises that engage the students in reading, writing and verbal discussions.

 CHILDHOOD IN ITS LANDSCAPE